microsoft/qlib/docs/component/rl.rst

 With the above config files, you can start training the agent by the following command:

 .. code-block:: console

     $ python qlib/rl/contrib/train_onpolicy.py --config_path train_config.yml

 After the training, you can backtest with the following command:

 .. code-block:: console

     $ python qlib/rl/contrib/backtest.py --config_path backtest_config.yml

-In that case, `qlib.rl.order_execution.simulator_qlib.SingleAssetOrderExecution <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/simulator_qlib.py>`_ and `qlib.rl.order_execution.simulator_simple.SingleAssetOrderExecutionSimple <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/simulator_simple.py>`_ as examples for simulator, two `StateInterpreter <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/interpreter.py>`_ and `ActionInterpreter <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/interpreter.py>`_ as examples for interpreter, and `qlib.rl.order_execution.reward.PAPenaltyReward <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/reward.py>`_ as an example for reward.
+In that case, `qlib.rl.order_execution.simulator_qlib.SingleAssetOrderExecution <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/simulator_qlib.py>`_ and `qlib.rl.order_execution.simulator_simple.SingleAssetOrderExecutionSimple <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/simulator_simple.py>`_ as examples for simulator, `StateInterpreter <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/interpreter.py>`_ and `ActionInterpreter <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/interpreter.py>`_ as examples for interpreter, and `qlib.rl.order_execution.reward.PAPenaltyReward <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/reward.py>`_ as an example for reward.
-For the single asset order execution task, if developers have already defined their simulator/interpreters/reward function/policy, they could launch the training and backtest pipeline by simply modifying the corresponding path in the config files.
+For the single asset order execution task, if developers have already defined their simulator/interpreters/reward function/policy, they could launch the training and backtest pipeline by simply modifying the corresponding settings in the config files.
 The details about the example can be found `here <../../examples/rl/README.md>`_.

 In the future, we will provide more examples for different scenarios such as RL-based portfolio construction.